SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 ---
 layout: post
 title: "Which Bible Is Best? 📖"
-date: 2022-09-10 15:40:00 -0500
+date: 2022-09-10 15:44:00 -0500
 categories: god jesus deity bible cults
 published: true
 ---

 <span style="font-family:monospace;font-style:Italic;font-size:40px;">Hypotheses non fingo</span>

-Scholars also agree that **no cardinal doctrine is affected** by any viable variant.
+Scholars agree that **no cardinal doctrine is affected** by any viable variant.
 To be sure, minor doctrinal differences and matters of orthopraxy ("right action") are affected by variants, but regardless of what text one uses, **Jesus is affirmed as God in the flesh, as rising from the dead bodily, as ascending to heaven and as coming again some day.**

 <!-- Although we do not know the exact words of Scripture in every place, even the most disparate schools of thought agree on the vast majority.
 Depending on how we count, the level of agreement could be up to 98 percent! -->